BensonZheng2016/AutoComplete-Search-Program/Assignment-2-BinaryTree-Recursion/README.md

 This is done by using a binary tree and recursion.
 #pathfinder.c
-"The file with the main function along with the recursive algorithm that finds all the possible paths in the array."
+The file with the main function along with the recursive algorithm that finds all the possible paths in the array.
 #path.c & path.h
-"The path ADT"
+The path ADT
 #vector.c & vector.h
-"The vector ADT"
+The vector ADT